 The Logitech G602 isn't designed as an ultra-light gaming mouse.
 It's rather heavy and there's no way to make it lighter.
 It isn't a good choice for ultra-light gaming.

 The Logitech G602 looks like a gaming mouse but without RGB lighting.
 It has a large thumb rest and some buttons on the side that make it highly versatile, but at the same time make the mouse suitable for use only with the right hand.
 It's made out of solid matte plastic and has both CPI and battery life indicators.

-The Logitech G602's overall build quality is good.
+The Logitech G602's overall build quality is great.
 It feels durable but might not feel as premium as other high-end Logitech mice.
 On the upside, it has a solid construction with sturdy buttons.

 People with small hands will have a hard time using this mouse with the claw grip as you might have trouble reaching both the front buttons on the sides and the buttons on the top.